Viktor Orbán: Fifth government (2022–2026)

 In the April 2022 parliamentary election, Fidesz won a majority, garnering 135 of the 199 seats in the National Assembly.
 While Orbán's close ties with Moscow raised concerns, core Fidesz voters were persuaded that mending ties with the EU might also lead Hungary into war.
 The Organisation for Security and Cooperation in Europe dispatched a full-scale monitoring mission for the election.
 Orbán declared victory on Sunday night, with partial results showing his Fidesz party leading the vote by a wide margin.
 Addressing his supporters after the partial results, Orbán said: "We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels."
 Opposition leader Péter Márki-Zay admitted defeat shortly after Orbán's speech.

 In May 2022, Orbán promoted the Great Replacement conspiracy theory in a speech.

 In July 2022, Orbán – repeating the thesis of Jean Raspail – spoke in Romania against the "mixing" of European and non-European races, adding, "We [Hungarians] are not a mixed race and we do not want to become a mixed race."
 In Vienna two days later, he clarified that he was talking about cultures and not about race.

+In December 2022, The European Commission announced it would hold back all 22 billion euros of EU cohesion funds for Hungary until its government meets conditions related to judiciary independence, academic freedoms, LGBTQI rights and the asylum system.

 In 2023, Orbán criticized the EU's New Pact on Migration and Asylum, saying, "Unity is dead, secure borders are no more."
 In 2024, Orbán said that immigration to Europe would disintegrate the European Union and called it an "existential issue" for the EU.
 He blamed the European Commission and the European Parliament for the situation and warned that Hungary was "ready" to file a lawsuit against the von der Leyen Commission.
 Orbán called for a better return policy, stating that "In 2023, a decision was made to return 430,000 illegal migrants from EU countries, and just 84,000 have been returned so far."